karzuo/bike/README.md

     Under the tab `KEYS` of the service account, click on `ADD KEY` to create a new key, if not already done so.
 Create a JSON key and save the file as `service_account.json`.
 You will need this file later.

-2. A Google Cloud Storage (GCS) bucket for storing data
+2. Create a Google Cloud Storage (GCS) bucket for storing data

-3. A dataset in Bigquery in the same region as the GCS bucket (Item 2 above).
+3. Create a dataset in Bigquery in the same region as the GCS bucket (Item 2 above).
 This is for creating an external table linking the data that we ingest in (2).

 ## Setup
 1. Clone this repository to your local disk.